leptr/panvasjs/README.md

 ### Attributes

-- **width** - contains the width of the canvas; it can also be accessed through the Width global variable
+- **width** - contains the width of the canvas; it can also be accessed through the width global variable
-- **height** - contains the height of the canvas; it can also be accessed through the Height global variable
+- **height** - contains the height of the canvas; it can also be accessed through the height global variable
 - **maxWidth** - maximum canvas width; by default set to 99.000, from -33.000 to + 66.000
 - **maxHeight** - maximum canvas height; by default set to 99.000, from -33.000 to + 66.000
 - **canvas** - points to the actual canvas element that is displayed in the document